 Tuesday, June 14, 2022

-Celia "Beth" van Zanten was born on July 30th, 1953, in Anchorage, Alaska to civil engineer, John Jacob “Jack” Van Zanten and Enid "Kathleen" Kepler.
-She was raised in a very close, knit Morman family.
+Celia "Beth" van Zanten was born on July 30th, 1953, in Anchorage, Alaska to civil engineer and World War II army veteran, John Jacob “Jack” Van Zanten and gifted artist Enid "Kathleen" Kepler.
+Beth was raised in a very close, knit Morman family.

 Beth had a fair complexion and long blonde hair.
 She was described as intelligent, friendly and an extrovert, even though she was quite naive.
 She was also described as quiet at times, shy, reserved and boy crazy.
 Beth loathed strangers and wanted to build a "complex of lodges back in the bush, that would only be occupied by people of her choice."
 She liked to walk everywhere but thought hitch hiking was dangerous and wanted it abolished.

-On December 22nd, 1971, Beth was 18 years old and shared a house with her 3 older brothers and her cousin named Greg on Knik Avenue in south Anchorage, near Northern Lights Blvd.
+On December 22nd, 1971, Beth was 18 years old student at Anchorage community college.
+She shared a house with her 3 older brothers and her cousin named Greg on Knik Avenue in south Anchorage, near Northern Lights Blvd.
 Her parents lived in another house, also in Anchorage.

 That afternoon, Beth had gone shopping with her mother, aunt and cousin.
 According to her aunt, “Beth was very happy and was looking forward to Christmas.”